patrickzoechbauer/TarNet/README.md

 # Implementation of TarNet in pytorch

+The notebook "TarNet.ipynb" define and trains a TarNet on the IHDP dataset.
+Model tuning simply selects the model with the lowest error on the validation set.
+No further tuning for "number of epochs", "batch size" or "learning rate" is currently implemented.

-The notebook "TarNet.ipynb" trains a TarNet on the IHDP dataset.
-Additional documentation on the individual steps can be found within the notebook.
+Additional documentation on the individual steps of the script can be found within the notebook.

-How to run the script:
+How to run the notebook:
 *************************

-1) Install the required dependencies as described in "requirements.txt"
+1) Install the dependencies as described in "requirements.txt"
 2) Run the TarNet.ipynb.

-Note the script automatically download the IHDP dataset from "https://github.com/vdorie/npci/raw/master/examples/ihdp_sim/data/ihdp.RData".
+Note the script automatically downloads the IHDP dataset from "https://github.com/vdorie/npci/raw/master/examples/ihdp_sim/data/ihdp.RData".